yuniktmr/ANN-Geodemographic-Segmentation/README.md

 Simply start your favorite IDE and fire up the Jupyter notebook and run the file
 OR
 Even better, open up Google Collab and simply upload the project and voila! it will run in an instant.
+OR
+You could opt to run the attached .py file too.
+Just make sure you have the attached dataset.